Assessing ant impacts

 Lizard pitfall traps are very different to the ant traps.
 They do not kill the lizard, and must be made so the lizards caught are safe from harm.
 The traps must be covered to protect the lizards from rain and predators, and have a raised area (stones for example) inside the trap.
 See the New Zealand Department of Conservation guide if you wish to try this method.

-Otherwise lizards can be visually counted and compared between uninvaded and invaded areas.
+Otherwise lizards can be visually counted and compared between uninvaded and invaded areas, or before and after treatment.

 |Land crabs are often harmed by invasive ants in the Pacific.